rfishermonteith/rfishermonteith.github.io/_drafts/kernel-smoothing.md

 layout: post
 title: "Kernel smoothing for calibration estimation"
 date: "2025-12-21 17:00ß"
-thumbnail_path: ''
+thumbnail_path: 'blog/2025-12-21-kernel-smoothing/thumbnail.png'
 extra_scripts:
 - https://cdn.plot.ly/plotly-3.3.0.min.js
 tags:
+- Calibration
-- example
+- Visualisation
 ---

 I'll show some early calibration plots of my calibration tracking, and show how I've used a few smoothing techniques to produce useful early charts.

 # Intro

 I like making quantified predictions (perhaps more on that another time).
-These look like either "I'm X% sure Y will happen" or "I X% sure the value of Y will between A and B".
+These look like either "I'm X% sure Y will happen" or "I'm X% sure the value of Y will between A and B".

-Then, I'm interested in calibrating these predictions (i.e. getting that X% to reflect reality as closely as possible - 90% of the time I say something is 90% likely, it should happen).
+My current interest is calibrating these predictions (i.e. getting that X% to reflect reality as closely as possible - i.e. on average 90% of the things I say are 90% likely should happen).
 I've started recording my predictions (with confidence bounds), and I'd like to start visualising my calibration curve.

 Unfortunately, this data is pretty sparse (currently 22-ish predictions, spread from 50% to 95%)[^right-hand].
 The outcome of each of these is binary (i.e. the actual value was either in my prediction bands, or not).